andrecaiado/spring-boot-tests-cicd/README.md

  - Building a Docker image and pushing it to Docker Hub.
  - Deploying the application to an environment.

-The following use cases/events were considered:
+The workflow is triggered when one of the following events occurs:
-- A Pull Request is opened, edited, synchronize, reopened or closed.
+- A Pull Request is opened, synchronized, reopened or closed.
 - A commit is pushed to a Pull Request.
-- A Pull Request is merged to the main branch.
+- A Pull Request is merged to the branch `main`.
 - A new release is published.

 The workflow file is located at [.github/workflows/ci-cd.yml](.github/workflows/ci-cd.yml).